garbag3truck/garbag3truck/README.md

 im in a bunch of fandoms so liek ok hi

-regis im in: ayz, spt, sbr, sdr, ebay, O🦇B,ybp, bug (not that active in most) claims: john laurens in almost all of them, shedletsky in spt, blue parrot on orebats
+regis im in: ayz, spt, ybp, cb, s🐾d, ebay
+extra: im also in project: colorfes mostly known as john laurens❤️‍🩹❤️‍🩹❤️‍🩹

 hamilton tiktok:: workingonthree (follow me im so sigma) discord:: johnlaurns